Krewe of Orpheus: Throws

 Trinkets, collectables, masks, and beads tossed by hand from riders of the floats are called throws.
 Collectible throws from Orpheus include the Orpheus emblem beads, stuffed animals, signature beads, light-up Orpheus medallion beads, custom print go-cups, three different types of doubloons, masks, and 4-foot-long stuffed dragons.
+The Krewe's signature throws are hand-decorated tambourines made by members for the parade.

 Orpheuscapade

 The Orpheus parade ends inside the Ernest N. Morial Convention Center where Orpheuscapade begins.
 Orpheuscapade is a post-parade black-tie party that includes live music, food, and dancing.
 It is open to the public by paid admission.
 It is estimated Orpheuscapade draws a crowd of over 5000 people each year.